 Spectacular nurses start here: Exceptional education for entry-level nursing at ACC

 You truly care.
 Otherwise, you wouldn't be reading this and you definitely wouldn't be interested in nursing.
 Licensed Vocational Nurses (LVNs), also called licensed practical nurses, are the entry-level care providers in the nursing profession.
 LVNs provide care for people of all ages, working alongside registered nurses, physician's assistants, or physicians.
 Normal duties might include assessing vital signs, administering medication, evaluating patients' needs, or implementing plans of care.
-ACC offers a nationally accredited certificate in Vocational Nursing.
+ACC offers a nationally accredited program and, upon completion, students receive a certificate in Vocational Nursing.
 Students receive comprehensive instruction as well as a variety of clinical and laboratory experiences.
 Graduates are eligible to take the national licensure exam to become a Licensed Vocational Nurse.